frank30-code/Encryption-Generator-Project/Version-3/README.md

 # Version 3: RSA Encryption

 ## Overview
-This version replaces the substitution cipher with RSA encryption, a widely adopted public-key encryption standard.
-The script generates and uses RSA keys to encrypt and decrypt messages securely.
+This script demonstrates basic RSA encryption and decryption using the cryptography library.
+RSA is an asymmetric encryption algorithm that uses a pair of keys: a public key for encryption and a private key for decryption.

 ## Key Features
 - **RSA Encryption:** Utilizes RSA for secure public-key encryption.
 - **Key Generation and Storage:** Generates RSA key pairs and saves them in `.pem` files for reuse.
 - **Secure Padding:** Implements OAEP padding with SHA-256 hashing for robust security.

+## Usage
+**Key Generation:**

+Generates an RSA key pair (public and private keys).

+Saves the keys to files (private_key.pem and public_key.pem).

+**Encryption:**

+Prompts the user to enter a plaintext message.

+Encrypts the message using the public key.

+Prints the encrypted message (ciphertext).

+**Decryption:**

+Prompts the user to specify if they want to decrypt the message.

+Decrypts the message using the private key.

+Prints the decrypted message (plaintext).

 ## How to Use
 1. **Run the Script:**